Skip to content

 Credentials

 If you need to change the default credentials for the admin user, you can use WithAdminCredentials(user, password) with a valid username and password.
-When the password has less than 6 characters, the container won't be created and the RunContainer function will throw an error.
+When the password has less than 6 characters, the container won't be created and the New function will throw an error.

 Info